EEN421/EEN421.github.io/_posts/2026-08-18-AI-Sovereignty-on-a-Raspberry-Pi.md

 - Ollama states that when models are run locally, prompts and responses are processed locally rather than being sent back to Ollama's service.

-That's the entire reason I built this thing.

 <br/>

 ---